-The Puerto Rico Broadband Program will engage with the wider community to ensure residents are aware of how to take advantage of the non-deployment initiatives, once implemented.
+In addition to program marketing efforts through the PRBIF, the Puerto Rico Broadband Program will use BEAD funds to engage with the wider community and ensure residents are aware of how to take advantage of the non-deployment initiatives, once implemented.
 The Puerto Rico Broadband Program will design outreach strategies and stakeholder engagement initiatives in line with the following goals.